-Avoid winter eye issues with these tips from the Houston eye doctors at Berkeley Eye Center.
+Avoid issues with these winter eye care tips from the Houston eye doctors at Berkeley Eye Center.

 Combat Dry Eyes

-One of the biggest problems for your eyes during cold weather is dryness.
-The dry winter air, in combination with your home and car heating systems, can dry your eyes out quickly and lead to irritation, discomfort and decreased visual acuity.
+One of the biggest problems for your eyes during cold winter days is dryness.
+The dry air during winter, in combination with your home and car heating systems, can dry your eyes out quickly and lead to irritation, discomfort and decreased visual acuity.

-Fight these effects by using a humidifier indoors and wear a hat or hooded jacket to protect your eyes from wind, dust and debris while outdoors.
+Fight these effects by using a humidifier to improve indoor air and wear a hat or hooded jacket to protect your eyes from wind, dust and debris while outdoors.

 Another key to protecting against dry eyes is to take a break from electronic devices.
-Many of us spend a significant amount of time staring at computer screens, tablets and smart phone screens.
-Looking at a screen for a long period of time causes us to blink less, which leads reduced production of tears and can cause pain and redness in the eyes.
+Many of us spend a significant amount of time staring at computer screens, tablets and smartphone screens.
+Looking at a screen for a long period of time causes us to blink less, which leads to reduced production of tears and can cause eye pain and redness in the eyes.

 The eye care specialists at Berkeley Eye Center recommend observing the 20-20-20 rule, which means that every 20 minutes you look at something that is about 20 feet away for at least 20 seconds.
 It’s a simple practice that can reduce digital eye strain.
 This is a good habit not just for winter eye care, but all year long!

-If you wear contacts, talk to your Houston eye doctor about the appropriate rewetting drops to use.
+If you wear contact lenses, talk to your Houston eye doctor about the appropriate rewetting drops to use.
 Learn more by reviewing treatments options for dry eye sufferers.

 Sunglasses will also help with light sensitivity, which can be an issue in winter.
 While we don’t see many snow or ice storms here in Texas, they do occasionally happen.
-The reflective surfaces created by snow and ice can dramatically increase the amount of light your eyes are taking in, even if the sky seems dark and gloomy.
+The sun reflects off of snow and ice, which can dramatically increase the amount of light your eyes are taking in, even if the sky seems dark and gloomy.

 Guard Against Allergens